-The option makes binary log to be skipped not just for the current backup operation, but also for all subsequent incremental backups that are based on the current backup.
+For MySQL Enterprise Backup 8.0.19 and later: The option makes binary log to be skipped not just for the current backup operation, but also for all subsequent incremental backups that are based on the current backup.

-When an incremental backup is restored with the --skip-binlog option, mysqlbackup renames any binary log files that have already been restored onto the server by adding to them the .old extension.
+For MySQL Enterprise Backup 8.0.19 and later: When an incremental backup is restored with the --skip-binlog option, mysqlbackup renames any binary log files that have already been restored onto the server by adding to them the .old extension.